intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
-Using a protocol in ways that were not anticipated in the original design, or ambiguities and errors in the specification are often contributing factors.
+Using a protocol in ways that were not anticipated in the original design or ambiguities and errors in the specification are often contributing factors.
 Disagreements on the interpretation of specifications should be expected over the lifetime of a protocol.